loliplayz22/jeopardy_lab/README.md

 - Handles how rounds are played, asking questions, and updating points.
 - Connects trivia data and system so the game works smoothly

+24/sep/2023
+wrote the code for trivia.py with functions like def choose_level_category def ask_questions def play_round and many many more. it works i think

 # Person 4 (Mia): Imports into main file and creates the leaderboard.py file

 - Brings the pieces together.